City of Deltona

 goods, services, or commodities needed must be within that existing

 contract.
-The ability to utilize a competitively bid existing contract often
+The ability to utilize a competitively bid existing contract

-be obtained in a direct bid.
+what can be obtained in a direct bid.

 Background: